JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ### Operators and delegators responses

-The following plots shows the response of operators and delegators to the reduction in `minPoolCost`.
+The following plots and analysis show the response of operators and delegators to the reduction in `minPoolCost`.
 We have consider several epochs after the change to give time to players to react to that change.

+> Note: The observations identified in the following analysis provide suggestive evidence rather than causal proof.
+Consequently, they do not imply that all observed changes resulted directly from the reduction in `minPoolCost`.

+The next plots illustrates pool operator behavior following the reduction in `minPoolCost` between epochs $426$ and $500$.
+The left panel tracks changes in declared fixed costs of $n = 2,662$ pools present in both epochs, while the right panel highlights delegation and stake dynamics specifically among the subset of pools that lowered their fixed cost ($n = 374$).

+The empirical data reveals that only a small minority of operators actively utilized the fixed-cost lever: $14.0\%$ of pools ($374$) reduced their declared fixed cost ($\text{cost } \downarrow$), while $85.7\%$ ($2,281$) maintained their existing cost ($\text{same}$) and $0.3\%$ ($7$) increased it.
+Among the $374$ pools that lowered their fixed cost, $61.5\%$ ($230$) expanded their delegator base ($\text{gain delegation}$) and $55.1\%$ ($206$) increased their total stake ($\text{gain stake}$).In summary, the vast majority of pool operators ($>85\%$) opted for a passive, static fee strategy rather than actively adjusting fixed costs to compete for market share.
+However, for the minority that did cut costs, the decision was predominantly associated with positive inflows of both delegators and stake.

-Notice, however, that the observed changes do not imply that all changes followed directly from the reduction in `minPoolCost`.
-The next plot shows that near $13\\%$ of pools reduced their declared fixed cost and that, among them, $55\\%$ gained delegation (again, we observe here correlation but not causality).
-That is, the vast majority of pool operators ($>87\%$) opted for a passive, static strategy rather than actively adjusting the fixed cost to compete for market share.
+The next plot shows that near $13\\%$ of pools reduced their declared fixed cost and that, among them, $55\\%$ gained delegation.
+That is, the vast majority of pool operators ($>87\\%$) opted for a passive, static strategy rather than actively adjusting the fixed cost to compete for market share.

 <p align="center">
 <img src="plots/fixed_cost_changes.png" alt="Pools reducing fixed cost when minPoolCost changed" width="62%">